 Bean pod mottle virus is generally less common than SMV but can severely lower soybean yield in infected fields.
-BPMV causes mottling of the leaves, leaf distortion and mottled seed.
+BPMV causes a mottling of the leaves, leaf distortion, and mottled seed.
 Virus transmission through seed is very low, generally less than 0.01 %.
-Several species of leaf-feeding beetles, including bean leaf beetle, can transmit BPMV.
+Several species of leaf-feeding beetles, including bean leaf beetles, can transmit BPMV.

 Like SMV, hot temperatures limit BPMV symptom expression, whereas cool temperatures enhance the development of leaf symptoms.
-Presence of leaf symptoms is usually associated with mottled and crinkled leaf.
+The presence of leaf symptoms is usually associated with mottled and crinkled leaves.
 However, be aware that leaf symptoms are not a consistent indicator of virus infection.
 Mottled and crinkled leaves can also be caused by herbicide injury or nutrient deficiencies.